-The popularity of the use of essential oils, like lavender oil or tea tree oil, to treat the number of conditions has increased in recent years.
+The popularity of the use of essential oils, like lavender oil or tea tree oil, to treat a number of conditions has increased in recent years.
 Tea tree oil has emerged as a potential treatment for head lice (pediculus humanus var).
 Tea tree oil has been shown to be effective at preventing lice, but it can also be used to aid in the removal and eradication of head lice.
 We at LiceDoctors, however, do not recommend this treatment due to the possibility of an allergic reaction.

 Tree oil, also known as tea tree oil or melaleuca oil (melaleuca alternifolia), is an essential oil that is made from the Australian melaleuca alternifolia (tea tree).
-It is used by many in a regular skin care routine and can treat a number of ailments, including acne and other fungal infections, such as those of the nail and athlete's foot.
+It is used by many in a regular skincare routine and can treat a number of ailments, including acne and other fungal infections, such as those of the nail and athlete's foot.
 Tea tree oil treatments have also been used for treating head lice and preventing lice.

 There is anecdotal evidence that tea tree oil can be used to both treat head lice and prevent head lice.
 Please understand that both tea tree oil lice remedy and using this tree oil for lice prevention are not one and the same.